Crown-Matrix/Testing/README.md

 -Optional func_key argument can be given a function to sort the list by.

+-Returns linked_list object based on method

 Methods(default is 1):
 1. Returns new instance of linked list with sorted data
 2. Directly changes the content of the given linked list instance

-Returns linked_list object based on method

 ### BubbleSort()
 -Sorts the linked list using the bubble_sort algorithim